DanilaFe/py-starbound/FORMATS.md

 #### Tile data

-The {1, X, Y} value contains three bytes followed by the data for 32×32 tiles.
-The purpose of the three bytes is currently unknown.
+The {1, X, Y} value contains a three-byte header followed by the data for 32×32 tiles.
+Although the purpose of the three bytes is currently unknown, it appears as though the last byte of the header gives the length of each of the following tile byte sequences.
+This value appears to always be greater than the actual length by 2.

-A single tile is made up of 30 bytes of binary data:
+A single tile is made up of the following binary data.
+This data is usually 30 or 31 bytes long, with length determined by the third byte in the chunk header, as explained above.

 | Field #  | Bytes | Type     | Description
 | -------: | ----: | -------- | -----------